adyen-examples/adyen-dotnet-online-payments/in-person-payments-example/readme.md

     - In the Customer Area go to `Developers` → `Webhooks` and add a new `Standard notification webhook`
     - Define username and password (Basic Authentication) to [protect your endpoint](https://docs.adyen.com/development-resources/webhooks/best-practices#security) - Basic authentication only guarantees that the notification was sent by Adyen, not that it wasn't modified during transmission
     - Generate the [HMAC Key](https://docs.adyen.com/development-resources/webhooks/verify-hmac-signatures) - This key is used to [verify](https://docs.adyen.com/development-resources/webhooks/best-practices#security) whether the HMAC signature that is included in the notification, was sent by Adyen and not modified during transmission
-    - See script below that allows you to easily set your environmental variables
+    - See script below that allows you to easily set your environment variables
     - For the URL, enter `https://ngrok.io` for now - We will need to update this webhook URL in step 10
     - Make sure the webhook is **enabled** to send notifications

 7. Set the following environment variables in your terminal environment: `ADYEN_API_KEY`, `ADYEN_CLIENT_KEY`, `ADYEN_MERCHANT_ACCOUNT` and `ADYEN_HMAC_KEY`.
-Note that some IDEs will have to be restarted for environmental variables to be injected properly.
+Note that some IDEs will have to be restarted for environment variables to be injected properly.

 ```shell
 export ADYEN_API_KEY=yourAdyenApiKey